Community Work-Study (CWS) Student Information

 • have the opportunity to gain relevant career experience

-• will see the community’s needs and contribute to the welfare of others
+• see the community’s needs and contribute to the welfare of others

-• can make contacts with professionals who can help you when seeking a job or an internship
+• make contacts with professionals who can help you when seeking a job or an internship

-• will build your resume to include work experience that is related to your field of study
+• build your resume to include work experience that is related to your field of study

 • improve your job prospects after graduation